Jamaica, VT 587 acres Visitor Guidelines Download Map

 College Hill’s conservation merits are impressive in and of themselves—but the project’s ecological significance flows beyond its borders.
 The property sits in a region identified by Vermont Conservation Design as the highest priority for conservation due to its potential to boost landscape connectivity and interior-forest habitat.

 One look at College Hill’s surroundings makes clear why.
 To the west of the Sanctuary is the expansive Green Mountain National Forest, which connects the southern portion of the state with other conserved lands in central and northern Vermont.
 The College Hill Wilderness Sanctuary would extend protections to an underrepresented, vulnerable mid-elevation ecosystem while adding a crucial piece of core protected wilderness at the southern end of this conservation corridor.
 That connectivity is especially critical in a changing climate.
 Wide-ranging species that call Vermont and the Northeast home—including wildlife like moose and bobcat—need a robust network of conserved lands to move across the landscape as they adapt to rising temperatures and shifting habitats.
-Ensuring that College Hill Wilderness Sanctuary stays wild would accelerate this momentum at a defining time for Vermont’s—and the Northeast’s—climate and biodiversity.
+College Hill Wilderness Sanctuary, made forever-wild by Northeast Wilderness Trust ownership and a conservation easement held by Vermont River Conservancy, accelerates this momentum at a defining time for Vermont’s—and the Northeast’s—climate and biodiversity.

 Uncommon Plants and Animals Thrive in a Mature Forest